 4. Attention to Detail

-A huge mistake we see too often when reviewing PPC accounts using our PPC Performance Grader is a lack of attention to detail.
-We provide full PPC management services, which means we’re in our clients’ accounts on a daily basis.
+A huge mistake we see too often when reviewing PPC accounts is a lack of attention to detail.
+We provide full management services, which means we’re in our clients’ accounts daily.
 If something breaks, we find it and fix it right away.
 We notice when and where we should make bid adjustments.
-We’re constantly refining keyword targeting and refreshing ad copy.
+We’re continually refining keyword targeting and refreshing ad copy.
 Nothing gets past us!
 Well, we’re not perfect, but the point is, we care a lot about what’s happening in each campaign, and we treat every account as if it were our own.

-Attention to detail doesn’t mean you’re caught up in minuscule matters though.
-Certainly, take advantage of automation, and create processes to keep yourself on track with each PPC maintenance task.
-At Ten26, we plan our days, weeks, and months out with priority tasks for each client so that we never lose sight of what we’re actually trying to accomplish in each account.
-Just because you’re busy doesn’t mean you’re being productive.
+Attention to detail doesn’t mean you’re caught up in minuscule matters, though.
+Certainly, take advantage of automation and create processes to keep yourself on track with each PPC maintenance task.
+At Ten26, we plan our days, weeks, and months out with priority tasks for each client so that we never lose sight of what we’re trying to accomplish in each account.
+Just because you’re busy doesn’t mean you’re productive.

 Because so much of what we do is testing and optimization, it’s essential for you to be comfortable taking risks.
-As our founder, Jason, likes to say, if you’re going to fail, fail fast.
+As we like to say around here if you’re going to fail, fail fast.
 The digital world is a fast-paced, ever-changing environment where only the most creative and innovative players survive.
 If you limit yourself to playing it safe, you’ll never be a thought leader.
-Create a space where failure is not only okay but expected, and you’ll both discover endless possibilities and be amazed at how much it takes to actually get fired.
+Create a space where failure is not only okay but expected, and you’ll both discover endless possibilities and be amazed at how much it takes to get fired.